thecolorkeo/InsightEditWindow/README.md

 Data Source: https://dumps.wikimedia.org/enwiki/latest/

 To access the latest versions of all Wikipedia pages including all revisions, go to this page and download files with the prefix "enwiki-latest-pages-meta-history"[1-27].
 Wikipedia publishes the full site in 27 parts.

-XML parsing package with spark: https://github.com/databricks/spark-xml
+Wikipedia offers other options for accessing their data, see a full description [here](https://en.wikipedia.org/wiki/Wikipedia:Database_download)

 ### Cluster set up
 - (4) m4.2xlarge EC2 nodes with Spark and Hadoop set up
 - (1) r4.4xlarge EC2 node for TimescaleDB and Flask, needs at least 800GB of storage volume

 ### Environment
 Install AWS CLI and [Pegasus](https://github.com/InsightDataScience/pegasus), which is Insight's automatic cluster creator.
 Set the configuration in workers.yml and master.yml (3 workers and 1 master), then use Pegasus commands to spin up the cluster and install Hadoop and Spark.
-Follow the [instructions on Timescale's website](https://blog.timescale.com/tutorial-installing-timescaledb-on-aws-c8602b767a98/) for how to install Timescale on an EC2 instance.
+Download (clone) the databricks [XML parsing package](https://github.com/databricks/spark-xml) and follow the setup instructions that they provide.
+Follow the [instructions on Timescale's website](https://blog.timescale.com/tutorial-installing-timescaledb-on-aws-c8602b767a98/) for how to install Timescale on an EC2 instance using Postgres 10.

+Versioning:
+Hadoop: v2.7.6
+Spark: v2.3.1
+Databricks: v0.4.1
+Postgres: v10

 ### Getting Started
 Start Spark and Hadoop on your EC2 cluster.